Borghese Gallery: book your tickets now!

 If you want to immerse yourself in art and in a unique place in the world, you can go to the Vatican City, where you will find the imposing St. Peter's Basilica and you can see with your own eyes the frescoes of the Sistine Chapel, visit the Vatican Museums and the Vatican Gardens.

 If you are fond of Roman history, do not miss visiting the Domus Aurea of Nero, the Ara Pacis, the Capitoline Museums near the Capitoline or walk along the Tiber River to visit the Castel Sant'Angelo.
-It is also very interesting the circuit proposed by the National Roman Museum that is divided into four venues.
+It is also very interesting the National Roman Museum that is divided into four venues.
 On the outskirts of Rome it is possible to visit Castel Gandolfo, a small town that houses the Pope's summer residence, overlooking the Albano Lake.
 Another tourist attraction in the vicinity of Rome is undoubtedly Villa d 'Este in Tivoli, where you can visit the Villa and its beautiful garden.